ddev/ddev/docs/content/users/basics/architecture.md

 : Default Apache configuration when using `webserver_type: apache-fpm`, which [can be customized](../extend/customization-extendibility.md#providing-custom-apache-configuration).

 `commands` subdirectories
-: Built-in and custom [shell commands](../extend/custom-commands.md) that can run on the host or inside a container.
+: Project custom [shell commands](../extend/custom-commands.md) that can run on the host or inside a container.

 `config.yaml`
 : The project’s main [configuration file](../configuration/config.md).